 The equipment is connected to the main system and already provides power supply to Seversk.

-One of the largest energy facilities in the Tomsk Region is located near the Siberian Chemical Combine.
+One of the largest energy facilities in the Tomsk region is located near the Siberian Chemical Combine.
 The CHP plant was put into operation from 1953 to 1961.
-The power plant provides energy to the combine itself and the closed city of Seversk.
+The power plant provides energy to the combine itself and ZATO Seversk.

-Rosatom has launched a large-scale modernization program for the Seversk CHP Plant.
-The State Corporation plans to build and reconstruct the second stage boiler units, as well as install new turbines.
+Rosatom has launched a program of large-scale modernization of the Seversk CHP plant.
+The State Corporation plans to build and reconstruct the boiler units of the second stage, as well as install new turbines.